giulianojordao/a2billing_rest_api/API.md

   },
   "data": {
     "type": "card-group",
-    "id": "10",
+    "id": "9",
     "attributes": {
       "users-perms": 0,
       "provisioning": null,
-      "name": "Poliwhirl",
+      "name": "Marowak",
-      "description": "Doubt that the sun doth move, doubt truth to be a liar, but never doubt I love."
+      "description": "That it should come to this!"
     }
   }
 }